harrykleinb/AWS_Terraform_Ansible_HA_with_CFE_HTTPS_VS_with_WAF_Ansible_Vault/README.md

 Encrypt your bigip password (for instance BIGIPpwd123!) and set it into the vault admin_pwd variable: <BR>
   <b><i>ansible-vault encrypt_string 'BIGIPpwd123!' --name 'admin_pwd'</i></b>

-Encrypt your PFX cert and its key passphrase: <br>
+Encrypt the passphrase (for instance default) of your PFX cert and set it into the vault passphrase variable: <br>
   <b><i>ansible-vault encrypt_string 'default' --name 'passphrase'</i></b>

-Replace the vars password and passphrase with yours into the Playbooks.
+Replace the names of the vars admin_pwd and passphrase with yours into the Playbooks which use them.